 And we’re off!

 The Port Arthur site looks stunning lit up at night and cranks the creepy up to eleven.
-The multitude of pademelons that come out at night are sure to scare the bejeezus out of people as they hop across the path or growl in the bushes.
+The multitude of pademelons that come out at night are also sure to scare the bejeezus out of people as they hop across the path or growl in the bushes.